Changing Role of Couriers

 European companies look hard to save costs.
 RFT Express has seen

-the euro.
-British companies tend to rely on staff lay offs to cut
+against the euro.
+British companies tend to rely on staff lay

-costs, and usually don’t look towards management for cost
+offs to cut costs, and usually don’t look towards management

 The recession is a challenge or an opportunity,